ga4gh/vrs/docs/source/terms_and_model.rst

 **Computational Definition**

 A SequenceInterval represents a span of :ref:`Sequence`.
-Positions are always represented by contiguous spans using interbase coordinates.
+Positions are always represented by contiguous spans using interbase coordinates or coordinate ranges.

 SequenceInterval is intended to be compatible with a "region" in Sequence Ontology ([SO:0000001](http://www.sequenceontology.org/browser/current_svn/term/SO:0000001)),